 Dr. Laffins graduated from Colorado State University Veterinary program in 1999.

-He has practiced in small animal medicine for 1.5 years.
-He worked for Charles River Labs for 15 years and is currently the Director of Colony Animal Health and Surgery.
+He has practiced in small animal medicine for 18 years.
+He has been working for Charles River Labs for 18 years and is currently the Director of Colony Animal Health and Surgery.

-Dr. Laffins is married with two teenagers and a little poodle mix puppy.
+Dr. Laffins is married with two children & a little poodle mix, Tucker.
 In his spare time he enjoys jogging, fishing, boating, reading, and motorcycle riding.